Unboxed-Software/solana-course/content/close-mint.md

 const connection = new Connection(clusterApiUrl('devnet'), 'confirmed');
 ```

-If you decide to use devnet, and have issues with airdropping sol.
-Feel free to add the `keypairPath` parameter to `initializeKeypair`.
+If you decide to use devnet, and have issues with airdropping SOL, feel free to add the `keypairPath` parameter to `initializeKeypair`.
 You can get this from running `solana config get` in your terminal.
 And then go to [faucet.solana.com](https://faucet.solana.com/) and airdrop some sol to your address.
 You can get your address from running `solana address` in your terminal.

 ## 3. Create a mint with close authority